caronc/apprise/README.md

 aobj.notify("test")
 ```

+You can read more about creating your own custom notifications and/or hooks [here](https://github.com/caronc/apprise/wiki/decorator_notify).

 # Want To Learn More?

 If you're interested in reading more about this and other methods on how to customize your own notifications, please check out the following links: